5.0 earthquake hits during Hawaiis Mauna Loa volcano unrest

-A magnitude-5.0 earthquake was the strongest of a series of temblors that struck Friday on Hawaiis Mauna Loa, the largest active volcano on the planet that scientists say is in a “state of heightened unrest.”
+A magnitude 5.0 earthquake was the strongest of a series of temblors that struck on Friday on Hawaiis Mauna Loa, the largest active volcano on the planet that scientists say is in a state of heightened unrest.”
 Smaller aftershocks followed, according to the US Geological Survey.

-The series started with a 4.6-magnitude quake 24 seconds before the larger one, which the USGS previously reported as having magnitude of 5.1.
+The series started with a 4.6 magnitude quake seconds before the larger one, which the USGS previously reported as having magnitude of 5.1.

 The first one was slightly offshore and south of the town of Pahala, followed by the larger quake just south of Pahala beneath a highway, the Hawaiian Volcano Observatory said in a statement.

 Hawaii County Mayor Mitch Roth said there were no immediate reports of major damage or injuries.
-He said later there was some minor damage in Pahala, but he wasnt able to immediately provide details.
+He said later there was some minor damage in Pahala, including tiles that fell in a county building.

 Mizuno Superette, the only grocery store in rural Pahala, closed for about an hour and a half after the shaking left broken jars on the floor and knocked out electricity, said cashier Laurie Tackett.

-Hundreds of responses on the USGS earthquakes website reported weak-to-light shaking across the vast island.
+Hundreds of responses on the USGS earthquakes website reported feeling varying degrees of shaking across the vast island.
+Those near Pahala reported strong shaking, while others further away felt weaker tremors.

-The Pacific Tsunami Warning Centre said there was no tsunami threat to Hawaii.
+The Pacific Tsunami Warning Center said there was no tsunami threat to Hawaii.

 (Except for the headline, this story has not been edited by The Federal staff and is auto-published from a syndicated feed.)